EMERGENCY WATER CONSERVATION REGULATIONS EXTENDED

 Ordinance 99 applies to multi-family, commercial, and public properties that have a water meter installed for the first time after December 1, 2015.
 Property owners are required to sign a covenant agreeing to the landscape restrictions listed in Section 3 of Ordinance 99 in order to receive water service.
 The covenant is recorded by the County Recorder as notice to the current and subsequent property owners the provisions of this ordinance.

-Ordinance 100 applies to all IWVWD customers and promotes water conservation through mandatory water-efficient practices.
-For example, customers with even numbered addresses are restricted to outdoor watering on Tuesday, Thursday and Saturday* from April through October and Saturdays only from November through February; customers with odd numbered addresses are restricted to outdoor watering on Wednesday, Friday and Sunday* from April through October and Sundays only from November through February; limited daytime water restrictions from April through October and water run-off prevention.
-Read Ordinance 100 for full details.
+Ordinance 103 Applies to all IWVWD customers and promotes water conservation through mandatory water-efficient practices.
+For example, customers with even numbered addresses are restricted to outdoor watering on Tuesday, Thursday and Saturday*; customers with odd numbered addresses are restricted to outdoor watering on Wednesday, Friday and Sunday*; limited daytime water restrictions from April through October and water run-off prevention.
+Read Ordinance 103 for full details.

 * Exceptions include hand-watering and drip irrigation